Jayshil/stark/docs/tutorials/tutorial1.rst

 Nice!
 Above plot shows all data points (in blue) as a function of distance from trace and black line is the best-fitted PSF.
 As a first estimate this is looking very good.
 Let's now use this PSF to find t imeseries of stellar spectra using :code:`optimal_extract` function.

+(The third return variable which we did not save above while doing :code:`data1.univariate_psf_frame` is updated mask returned by the function.
+When we fit a spline to the data, it will identify outliers points beyond our preferred clipping limit -- :code:`clip` argument -- and add them to the mask.
+Along with the PSF frame and the spline object, :code:`univariate_psf_frame` (and also the :code:`bivariate_psf_frame`, see below) functions will return this mask in form of pixel table.
+Users can use :code:`data1d.table2frame` function to get back a 2D updated mask.

+This type of sigma clipping is usually useful to identify cosmic rays.
+In this example, however, we used a different method to identify cosmic rays (see, above), so we do not need to perform a sigma clipping here again.
+That is why we used :code:`clip=10000` to essentially perform no sigma clipping.
+See, Tutorial 2 for more information on this.)

 .. code-block:: python